Gyroporus cyanescens: Similar species

 Although there are a few lookalike species with similar overall appearance, in the field, Gyroporus cyanescens is typically readily recognized by its characteristic straw-yellow color and nearly instantaneous dark blue bruising.
 G. phaeocyanescens is smaller, with a dull brownish-yellow cap.
 Although its flesh has a bluing reaction to injury, its yellow pore surface does not.
-It has larger spores, measuring 9–15 by 5–7 µm.
+It has larger spores, measuring 9–15 by 5–7 μm.
 G. umbrinosquamosus, found along the Gulf Coast of the United States, is similar in appearance, but lacks the bluing reaction.
 Newly described from China in 2003, G. brunneofloccosus closely resembles G. cyanescens, and was frequently confused with that species.
 It has a smaller fruit body, with a brownish cap up to 8 cm in diameter.
 Its staining reaction involves a change from light turquoise to dark turquoise or dark blue.
-Its spores are 5–8.5 by 4–5.3 µm.
+Its spores are 5–8.5 by 4–5.3 μm.
 Suillus tomentosus has brownish pores that undergo a slower blue staining reaction.
 If the fruit bodies are not uprooted and only the top of the cap is examined, G. cyanescens can be confused with young Russula fellea mushrooms.

+Caloboletus marshii stains light blue but not at the base of the stem.